Submissions

 - Your submission cannot be published or currently in the review process in other journals.

-- All digital media will be considered: podcasts, videos, digital art, written works, and etc.
+- The following digital media will be considered: podcasts, videos, digital art, and written works.

 - All work must have a title that is no longer than 15 words.

-- Your submission must include one image that can be used a banner for your article's future page.
+- Your submission must include one image that can be used as a banner for your article's future

 Synthesis is not a peer-reviewed journal, but rather an editor-reviewed journal.
 In contrast to the traditional peer-review model, our publication stands apart as we prioritize a hands-on editorial process.
-We do not rely on external peer reviewers; instead, our dedicated team of editors actively reviews submissions and collaborates closely with authors.
+Our dedicated team of editors actively reviews submissions and collaborates closely with authors.
 Our goal as editors is not only to evaluate the merit of the content but also to assist authors in refining their work.
 This unique model allows for a personalized interaction and many opportunities to update and edit submissions - this ensures that each piece undergoes a thoughtful and constructive editorial process.

 Synthesis is an open access journal that has no publication fees.